-As far as the path itself is concerned I think I won’t give you a summary of our many “Wouahhh” “Magic” Pfiouuuu”.
-No, instead we’ll just put some pictures so that you can see for yourself that this walk, although very touristic, is really worth it:
+About the caminito del rey itself, I think I won’t give you a summary of our many “Wouahhh” “Magic” Pfiouuuu”.
+No, instead we’ll just put some pictures so that you can see for yourself that this hike, although very touristic, is really worth it:

 To me, the most impressive part was probably the huge wall just before the suspension bridge!
-You walk on the mountainside and between the colours of the rocks, the different formations and the panorama on the river below, you just don’t know where to look!
+You walk on the mountain side and between the colours of the rocks, the different formations and the panorama on the river Guadalhorce below, you just don’t know where to look!

-Frankly, we were a little worried that this route would be too touristy for our taste… So we’re not going to lie to each other, it’s crowded!
+Frankly, we were a little worried that this route would be too touristy for our taste… So we’re not going to lie either, it’s crowded!
 But sincerely, we strongly recommend it if you are in Andalusia!
 In good weather, this walk is a real must!

-Caminito del Rey: Map and practical information to know
+Caminito del Rey: Map and practical information you need to know

 The Caminito del Rey is a hiking trail equipped with footbridges and there is an entrance fee.
 The official ticket costs 10€ (but as you will see below, you can easily end up having to pay a bit more…).